The Fountain of Youth (Cranach): Analysis

 The presentation of old naked women is very uncommon for the art of this period: idealized nudes of young men and women were a more widespread genre.
 The beauty ideal for women in Cranach's age consisted of a bulging belly, round shapes without pubic hair, high-set breasts with small nipples and fair hair.
 Most of the figures in Cranach's work follow the ideals of beauty of the time and leads experts to believe that this painting is by his hand.
 However, the attribution of the picture is not certain.
-Research calls both Lucas Cranach the Elder and his son as the author.
+Research suggests both Lucas Cranach the Elder and his son as the author.
 Lately it is associated with the late work of the father, but other employees of the Cranach workshop were probably involved in the execution.
 It is believed that the painting was commissioned, by an unknown client.

 Provenance

-By 1830, the fountain was part of the management of the royal palaces.
+By 1830, The Fountain of Youth was part of the management of the royal palaces.
 Then it came to the Royal Museum and now hangs in the Gemäldegalerie in Berlin.